NiJoao/LegendasTV-Downloader/README.md

 ##### default_folder

-default folder analyzed when no argument is given (user double-clicked ltv-downloader.py)
+Default folder analyzed when no argument is given (user double-clicked ltv-downloader.py) A '.' means the current working dir, the local folder where the script or shortcut was run from
-* default: '.'   # local folder where the script or shortcut was run from
+* default: '.'

 ##### preferred_languages